sfeir-open-source/sfeir-school-cypress/docs/markdown/02-Cypress/50-test-runner.md

     expect(this.user).to.equal('John Doe')
   })

-  // Use it partially !
+  // Use it with parsimony !
   afterEach(() => {})

-  // Use it partially !
+  // Use it with parsimony !
   after(() => {})
 })
 ```